 - Waka Kotahi will work on making improvements to the state highway network on specific projects such as SH6 Hope Bypass and three new heavy commercial safety centres spread across the region.
-The Hope Bypass is scheduled over several years with design, consenting and construction not proposed to start until 2030.
-Both Councils are disappointed by timing of the Hope bypass and request that the NZTA and government give this proposed Road of National Significant greater delivery priority.
 They will also work on value for money safety improvements on the state highway network.
 These will include the design and delivery of safety retrofits in high-risk corridors and intersections, and the design and delivery of speed limit changes focused on areas of high safety concerns. - The state highway maintenance, operations, and renewals programme in Nelson-Tasman builds scale for the first 3 years and proposes investment in activities to restore the condition of the network and service levels over the 10-year period. - Nelson and Tasman will deliver safer speeds determined through the joint speed management plan including making improvements in rural and urban areas for our most vulnerable school road users. - Nelson and Tasman will continue to improve their cycling networks in line with their Walking and Cycling Strategies. - Nelson and Tasman will continue to cooperatively provide the eBus public transport service network.
 Only modest improvements are proposed in the 2024 27 period, including weekend services to Wakefield and Motueka, with a full review in August 2024 to inform next steps. - Waka Kotahi will continue to work on improving network resilience for communities at risk of losing access in storm events.
 They will continue to reduce the risk of landslips on Takaka Hill and the Whangamoa and have a programme of treating high risk rock fall sites